Status message

 From 2005-2010, Ms. Williamson was the vocal soloist with The United States Coast Guard Band.
 In her more than two hundred performances with the Coast Guard Band she performed in thirty-four states in the U.S. and throughout Japan singing a variety of repertoire from opera arias to the American Songbook, and twice performing the National Anthem at the Indianapolis 500 for live audiences of over 400,000 and millions on television worldwide.

-Ms. Williamson is an Assistant Professor of Voice at Ithaca College beginning in the Fall of 2024 and currently teaches voice at the University of Connecticut.
-She has previously taught at Eastern Connecticut State and Southern Connecticut State Universities and has served as a music director for musicals presented by Trinity College Department of Theater and Dance.
+Ms. Williamson joined the Ithaca College faculty as as Assistant Professor of Voice in 2024.
+She has previously taught at the University of Connecticut, Eastern Connecticut State, and Southern Connecticut State Universities and has served as a music director for musicals presented by Trinity College Department of Theater and Dance.
 She was an inaugural fellow of the Cleveland Institute of Music’s Future of Music Faculty Fellowship and is a 2024 Teaching Intern with the National Association of Teachers of Singing.
 She holds a Doctor of Musical Arts from the University of Connecticut, a Master of Music in voice from the Yale School of Music, and a Bachelor of Music in voice performance from the Peabody Conservatory of Music at Johns Hopkins University.
 The daughter of premiere military band musicians, Lisa is a native of Alexandria, Virginia and now divides her time between the Fingers Lakes and Eastern Connecticut, with her husband, Commander Adam Williamson, the director of the United States Coast Guard Band, and their son, Jack.

 LisaWilliamsonSoprano.com